KT-Emmani/RESTAURANT_SALES_ANALYSIS/README.md

 ### Project Overview

 This analysis project aims to draw data-driven insights from the first quarter of 2023 dataset of a restaurant.
-By analyzing various aspects data, I’ve organized the insights into Overall Trends, Menu Category Performance, Dish-Level Performance, Time-Based Patterns, and Pricing Insights.
+By analyzing various aspects of the data, I’ve organized the insights into Overall Trends, Menu Category Performance, Dish-Level Performance, Time-Based Patterns, and Pricing Insights.

-### Data Sources
-Sales Data: The primary dataset used for this analysis is the "Pizza Sales.xlsx" file, containing detailed information about each sale made by Plato's Pizza.
-Dataset can be found in Kaggle [download](https://www.kaggle.com/datasets/shilongzhuang/pizza-sales)

 ### Tools Used
 SQL